jsinger67/parol/docs/Tutorial.md

 Comment : "[^\r\n]+";
 ```

-This defines valid characters within a comment.
-The `+` at the end again means **at least one of the
+This regular expression defines valid characters within a comment.
+The `+` at the end again means
-items before** which are defined by a character set (embedded in brackets).
-The circumflex as first
+**at least one of the items before** which are defined by a character set (embedded in brackets).
-symbol makes the character set a negated one meaning it matches all characters except the listed
+The circumflex as first symbol makes the character set a negated one meaning it matches all
-ones.
-So when we put it all together it means **Match at least one character that is neither a
+characters except the listed ones.
+So when we put it all together it means **Match at least one
-carriage return nor a new line character**.
+character that is neither a carriage return nor a new line character**.

 With this definition this regex will match all characters until the end of the line.
 Then the
 `EndOfLine` symbol will be matched as demanded by the grammar definition.

-We have to match at least on character (implied by the `+` at the end).
+We have to match at least one character (implied by the `+` at the end).
 This is a general rule:

 > Terminals should always match non-empty text portions.
 This means that you have to avoid terminals
 like this: